Project-Pandora-Game/pandora-documentation/Skeleton.md

 ## Historical Problems <a name="historical"></a>

-In BC, the asset model involveed static images for every pose that was different from the default pose.
+In BC, the asset model involved static images for every pose that was different from the default pose.
 This results in exponential multiplication of assets, as separate images are required for:
 * Every body type
 * Every pose
 * Every type/variation of the item that depends on the above